 In this post, we’re going to cover all the different types of musical dynamics and how we use them with lots of examples and explanations.
+But first, let’s define what are dynamics in music.

 In music, we use the word dynamics to describe the volume of music.